Day 2: In the Laboratory | Complexities in Testing and Interpretation - 2026 ACMT Seminar in Forensic Toxicology

 Timely Principles of Analytical and Forensic Toxicology

-, PhD, Chief Forensic Toxicologist and Director, Forensic Laboratory Division, Asst.
-Adj.
-Professor, Laboratory Medicine, University of California, San Francisco
+Luke N. Rodda, PhD, Chief Forensic Toxicologist and Director, Forensic Laboratory Division, Office of the Chief Medical Examiner, City and County of San Francisco

 10:30 - 11:00 AM ET